HappyFunCorp/nfct/HOWTO.md

 4. Go to https://www.alchemyapi.io, sign up, from its dashboard create a new App, and get its App Key.
 5. [Export your private key](https://metamask.zendesk.com/hc/en-us/articles/360015289632-How-to-Export-an-Account-Private-Key) -- and be very very careful with it if you use, or plan to use, this account for anything else!
 That private key grants full & complete access to your account.
 6. Update your `hardhat.config.js` with the Alchemy key and your Metamask account private key, per [the Hardhat docs](https://hardhat.org/tutorial/deploying-to-a-live-network.html#deploying-to-remote-networks).
 Make sure you don't push `hardhat.config.js` to a git repo with the keys still in it!
-7. Run `npx hardhat run scripts/nfct-deploy-contract.js` per [the Hardhat docs](https://hardhat.org/tutorial/deploying-to-a-live-network.html), again.
-This will return the Ropsten address that the NFCT contract has been deployed to.
-You'll need to know that address to interact with yor NFCTs.
-8. Congratulations, you have deployed your master NFCT contract to a real live blockchain!
-Now, do what they do; commit encrypted code into a token, with `npx hardhat run scripts/nfct-commit-code.js [ropsten_address]`.
-9. Finally, decrypt / deploy / run this code with `npx hardhat run scripts/nfct-run-code.js [ropsten_address]`.
-(don't push this file to a git repo with the keys still in it!)
-10. Voila!
-You have created an NFCT, committed code to it, and then deployed & run that code, in the real world.
+7. Now simply run `npx hardhat run scripts/scripts.js --network ropsten` per [the Hardhat docs](https://hardhat.org/tutorial/deploying-to-a-live-network.html).
+This, per [the `scripts` source](./scripts/script.js), will deploy your master NFCT contract; then commit encrypted code into a token; and then ecrypt / deploy / run this code ... all on a real live blockchain, in the real world!
+(You'll note it takes _significantly_ longer than running the script locally.)
+Congratulations, and voila!

 ## 6. Variations